jacobby1/jacobby1.github.io/README.md

             container.style.display = "none";
             gameCanvas.style.display = "block";

-            // Start the fishing game
+            // Start the selected game
-            if (gameName === "Generic Fishing Game") {
-                startGenericFishingGame(gameCanvas);
+            switch (gameName) {
+                case "2048":
+                    start2048Game(gameCanvas);
+                    break;
+                case "Doodle Jump":
+                    startDoodleJumpGame(gameCanvas);
+                    break;
+                default:
+                    console.log("Invalid game name.");
+                    break;
             }
         }

+        function start2048Game(canvas) {
+            // Add your implementation for the 2048 game here
+            // Use JavaScript to create the game logic, graphics, and interaction on the canvas }

-        function startGenericFishingGame(canvas) {
+        function startDoodleJumpGame(canvas) {
-            // Add your implementation for the generic fishing game here
+            // Add your implementation for the Doodle Jump game here
             // Use JavaScript to create the game logic, graphics, and interaction on the canvas }
     </script>